-It’s been over 3 months since hurricane Maria and most families still need to buy bottled water for drinking and cooking.
+Thanks to Bacchanal Wine of New Orleans, we have sent over 60 Berkey single bucket water purifier kits and 20 double bucket water purifier kits to Puerto Rico this summer.
+They just keep giving so we’ll be sending more this fall!
+Thanks to Adam Garcia, Tiffany Theriot, and the folks at Water For Puerto Rico for assembling and distributing the purifiers to those who need them most!
+It’s been over 11 months since hurricane Maria and many families still need to buy bottled water for drinking and cooking.
 Most cities have running water now but they are adding so many chemicals that most will not drink it.
 Click here for the latest news feed.

 We had a great trip to the island two weeks before Christmas.
 We trained church leaders, school directors, community center directors and business owners how to assemble and maintain their Berkey bucket and commercial water purifiers.
 We also visited nursing homes and gave out purifiers to several families throughout central and northern Puerto Rico.